It costs less to do business in the Edmonton region.

 Alberta’s corporate tax rate of 8%, making the combined federal/provincial rate of 23%.
 This is the lowest tax rate in Canada and is among the lowest corporate tax rates in North America.

-This makes the Edmonton region one of the most attractive regions in North America for employers to locate.
+This makes the Edmonton Region one of the most attractive Regions in North America for employers to locate.
 We’re serious about being the most competitive jurisdiction to invest and do business in.

 Available provincial tax credits